MayurHarde02/TechnoTrix/README.md

 The password strength checker will be implemented using the following steps:

-1).Create an HTML form that includes an input field for entering passwords using some tags that help to build the structure of the project <form>,<div>,<h>, etc.
+1).Create an HTML form that includes an input field for entering passwords using some tags that help to build the structure of the project.

 2).Styling the project using the CSS some properties that are used border, margin, padding, etc.